surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 #### Physical Layer

-The network interface cardor port
+The network interface card or port

 ### The Practical Side of TCP/IP